nixiesearch/nixiesearch/docs/docs/quickstart.md

 }
 ```

-This query effectively performed a hybrid search:
+This query performed a hybrid search:

 * for lexical search, it built and executed a Lucene query of `text:new text:york`
-* for semantic search, it computed an LLM embedding of the query `new york` and performed an a-kNN search over document embeddings, stored in [Lucene HNSW index](https://lucene.apache.org/core/9_1_0/core/org/apache/lucene/util/hnsw/HnswGraphSearcher.html).
+* for semantic search, it computed an LLM embedding of the query `new york` and performed a-kNN search over document embeddings, stored in [Lucene HNSW index](https://lucene.apache.org/core/9_1_0/core/org/apache/lucene/util/hnsw/HnswGraphSearcher.html).
 * combined results of both searches into a single ranking with the [Reciprocal Rank Fusion](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).

+> Learn more about searching in the [Search](concepts/search.md) section.

 ## Next steps